 SCOE benefits are provided through the Shasta Trinity Schools Insurance Group.
-We are self insured and offer the following six health care options.
-Please select a plan below to view the plan details or view the 2017 Medical Plan Comparison Summary.
+We are self insured and offer the following seven health care options.
+Please select a plan below to view the plan details or view the 2018 Medical Plan Comparison Summary.

 The JPA contribution will be deposited into the employee's Payflex HSA Account in November.
 For new members, once the deposit has been made, you will receive information from Payflex to obtain your new debit card to use for your qualified medical expenses.

 Navitus for all the PPO and High Deductible Plans (navitus.com)